Home

 Governnment of Canada, 20 February 2009

-The corporations are aided in their actions by the governments of Canada and BC which offer incentives to kill the last big tree survivors for export markets, for example, to supply cedar window and door components.
+The corporations are aided in their actions by the governments of Canada and BC which offer incentives to kill the last big tree survivors for export markets, to supply cedar window and door components.
 Evidence of government complicity is an ad showing a logging truck with old growth Douglas fir carcasses (left) which appeared in BC newspapers on 20 February 2009 to announce a new "Economic Action Plan."

 Canada's blatant endorsement of the destruction of the last stands of BC's vanishing giant trees is like Japan's advertising of blue whale killing to spur its ecconomy or South Africa's promotion of trophy hunting by using a rhino corpse.
 It is shocking that Canada – supposedly a leading western nation – openly condones ancient forest extermination.
 In 2008 the European Union (EU) banned the import of old growth timber from Asian, African and South American countries.
 Canada must be added to the EU boycott to expose its shameful sell out to the rapacious international wood products industry.